bwyogatama/gem5-workshop-blog/blog.md

 ## Multi-GPU Support in gem5

-*MS: Write this more as a story of what you did, rather than an article: 'We found three categories of changes were needed ..."*
+We found three categories of changes were needed to enable multi-GPU support in gem5

-We categorize the changes required in gem5 to enable multi-GPU into 3 categories:
 1. Replicating GPU components
 2. Extending multi-GPU support in the emulated driver (ROCk)
 3. Enabling writeback support in gem5 coherence protocol